r0hitm/devavatar-archived/src/content/blog/beyond-the-hype-how-chatgpt-and-ai-could-actually-make-us-smarter.md

 ---
 title: "Beyond the Hype: How ChatGPT and AI Could Actually Make Us Smarter"
-description: "AI is a revolutionary technology that has the potential to make us smarter, but it's also important to be careful and mindful of its limitations and potential pitfalls."
+description: Recently, we have seen a boom in AI technologies, especially large language models (LLMs).
+This is a revolutionary period for humanity that we are living through.
+The world is entering a new era the age of AI.
+So, what is it exactly?
+Well, contrary to its name, artificial intelligence is actually pretty limited.
+But that does not mean it cannot benefit us.
 pubDatetime: 2023-03-29T00:00:00.000Z
-featured: false
-draft: false
+modDatetime: 2024-01-29T11:14:58.916Z
 tags:
+  - opinion
   - ai
-  - chatgpt
 ---

 ## Table of Contents